Tent camping checklist for Florida

 Tent camping takes you out into the woods, and medical assistance is never there when you need it.

 Check with your campground in advance.
-Most state parks now allow pets, but it’s likely they’ll be confined to the campground.
+Most campgrounds, including state parks, allow pets.
+But it’s likely they’ll be confined to the campground.
 Many county parks prohibit pets, even in camping areas.

 Most county and state parks prohibit alcoholic beverages, although some state parks allow alcohol in camping areas.
 Alcohol is allowed in federal parks and lands, unless otherwise posted.